r-stein/sublime-text-latex-smart-quotes/README.md

 ## Demonstration

 This demo shows some available quotes.
-The quotes are choosen automatically by this package.
+The quotes are chosen automatically by this package.

 ![lsq_all_quotes_demo](https://cloud.githubusercontent.com/assets/12573621/9706476/4f9f1de0-54e6-11e5-8bfe-b4625c8e6c76.gif)